 Advisory Board - Representatives from manufacturing, free lance design, brand development, store owning, design, and garment technology

-Guest Speakers - Fashion Merchandising is fortunate to have speakers from industry academia regularly visit the department to share valuable information with students.
-Recently, students have benefitted from hearing first-hand from notable speakers such as:
+Guest Speakers - Apparel Merchandising is fortunate to have speakers from industry academia regularly visit the department to share valuable information with students.
+Recently, students have benefited from hearing first-hand from notable speakers such as:

 Ignaz Garchez is the Vice President of Visual Merchandising at Neiman Marcus' flagship downtown Dallas store.